 If you’re considering touching up your car, considering the cost to paint a car is important before you call a shop.

-In places like Arizona, California, and New Mexico, the constant heat and blaring sun can cause your car’s paint job to fade.
 In places like these three states, paint jobs can only last about 5 years before they start to fade.
 Most of the time, people seek new paint jobs because of fading or scratching due to an accident or mistake.
-Other reasons people get paint jobs is to prevent rust or add a little flair.

-On the basic side, a single-coat, synthetic enamel will have a cost range between $300 to $900 with an average at $566.
+On the basic side, a single-coat, synthetic enamel will have a cost range between $300 to $900 with an average of $566.